pippellia-btc/The-Problem-of-Spam/README.md

 A great property of this system is that it **filters out self-donations** that a _usr_ might make to his own profile/post in order to "game tha algorithm" and stand out.
 In fact, such a _usr_ would not use his own profile/npub, otherwise he would be immediately caught.
-He would go on to create secondary identities or make anonymous donations bigger than the threshold $t_{clients}$ with negligible cost.
+He would go on to create secondary identities or make anonymous donations bigger than the threshold $t_{clients}$ with negligible cost (the fees).

 In any case, the Local Trust Score would be 0 for every user $n_i$, **therefore no one will see the fake donations.**